Norfolk County Courthouse: Renovations

+Notable trials

 Sacco and Vanzetti

 In May 1920 two Italian immigrants, Nicola Sacco and Bartolomeo Vanzetti, were arrested for a robbery that had taken place in South Braintree on April 20.
 In a highly charged trial which took place in this building, the two men proclaimed their innocence, and their leftist political views became a major element of the case.
 The two men were convicted and sentenced to death, causing an international outcry.
 After six years of legal wrangling, the two men were electrocuted in 1927.

 The building has been relatively little altered since the time of the trial.
 Its most notable change is the removal from the courtroom of the cages that held the prisoners.

+Karen Read

+When Karen Read was on trial in 2024, charged with second-degree murder in the death of John O'Keefe in 2022, the case drew a great deal of media attention and protesters who believed Read was innocent and was being framed by the Canton Police Department.
+The judge in the case, Beverly Cannone, ordered a 200 ft buffer zone to be established around the courthouse to "reduce the risk of exposing witnesses or jurors in this case to such outside influences."

 Other

 When Rufus Choate was arguing a case, the older students at Dedham High School would be dismissed from class to listen to his orations.

 From 1834 to 1847, the Dedham Institution for Savings was housed in the basement.
 In the mid-1800s, Ezra W. Sampson was the clerk of courts and George Alden was the court crier.
 For a time, the base of the Pillar of Liberty was moved to the northwest corner of the grounds.

 In the mid-1800s, the Revere bell was tolled from the moment the judge was seen approaching on High Street until he was seated on the bench.
 When entering the courtroom, he was preceded by the sheriff, who carried a sword.
 When the judge was seated, the sheriff stood the sword (or occasionally a round white rod) upright in its standard and said "Court!" in a loud voice.